gitjeff05/jupyterlab-minimalist-image/README.md

 Note that you have to resend the `ip` and `port` because we are overriding the `CMD` statement with certificate info.
 There may be a better way to do this but for right now this is the way.

-Also, you may have to use `localhost` instead of the `127.0.0.1` if the domain on your generated certificate used `localhost` as the domain.
+Note, you may have to use `localhost` instead of the `127.0.0.1` if the domain on your generated certificate used `localhost` as the domain (devcert does not support creating certificate authorities with `127.0.0.1`).

 ## Feedback

 Any feedback is most welcome.
 Please feel free to open an issue or pull request if you would like to see any additional functionality or additional kernels added.